 Abundant in native form, sulfur (sulphur) is a mysterious and essential component of natural life.
-All living things contain sulfur - also gold and stardust.
-In ancient times sulfur is mined in Greece, India, Egypt and China.
-Sulfur is also called brimstone (burning stone).
+All living things contain sulfur.
+It has healing applications for skin, mentioned in ancient remedies.
+Sulfur is also called brimstone (burning stone) and is significant to alchemy.

-The fifth most common element in the Earth, natural sulphur can be found near hot springs and volcanic regions in many parts of the world, especially along the Pacific Ring of Fire.
-Sulfur's mined in Indonesia, Chile, and Japan.
+The fifth most common element in the Earth, sulfur in natural deposits appears near hot springs and volcanic regions in many parts of the world, especially along the Pacific Ring of Fire.
+Indonesia, Chile and Japan are top commercial sulfur producers.

 Elemental sulfur occurs naturally in oceanic salt domes when bacteria interacts with gypsum in the salt.
-The 'rotten egg' smell is a sign of fierce activity.
 Sulfur also occurs in meteorites.
-Pyrite or fool's gold is the most abundant sulfide mineral, often found in sulphur regions.
+Pyrite or fool's gold is the most abundant sulfide mineral, often found in sulfur regions along with its sister, chalcopyrite.

-The element sulfur can dissolve in water or break into pieces, changing its structure and chemical makeup significantly.
-Chemists, geologists and alchemists study the mineral in fascination.
-It's used to make black powder explosives, an insecticide and as sulfuric acid.
+The element sulfur can dissolve in water or break into pieces, changing its structure and chemical makeup.
+Chemists, geologists and alchemists study the mineral in depth.
+It's used to make black powder explosives, as an insecticide and as sulfuric acid.

 The alchemical symbol for sulfur is a triangle atop a cross (🜍), signifying the combustible elements.
 A separate symbol for brimstone is an older one for sulfur, a double crossed line atop an infinity symbol or lemniscate (🜏).

-Metaphysically, sulfur corresponds to qualities such as heat, dryness and the male.
-In alchemy, the element relates to evaporation, expansion and dissolution.
-In the human body, sulfur represents the soul.
-As it seems to rise from fires inside the Earth, sulfur has strong Underworld associations.
+Metaphysically, from Greek philosophers to Islamic alchemists, sulfur corresponds to qualities like heat, dryness and male principle.
+In processes, it relates to evaporation, expansion and dissolution.
+As it seems to rise from fires in the Earth, sulfur has deep underworld connections.

 Greek philosopher Pliny the Elder discusses sulfur in his Natural History, saying the best-known source is the island of Melos in the Aegean Sea.
 It's used in ancient Greece for fumigation, medicine, and bleaching cloth.

-In alchemy sulfur is considered the spirit of life.
-Sulfur is of a twofold nature, relating to life and death, creation and destruction.
-White sulfur is the hidden fire, the divine spark in humans, the secret of the philosopher's stone.
+In medieval alchemy sulfur equates to the soul (anima) and is part of the tria prima in the 16th century.
+Sulfur has a twofold nature, relating to life and death, creation and destruction.
+White sulfur is the hidden fire, divine spark in humans, purification and the secret of the philosopher's stone.

-As ointment, sulfur is used in folk medicine to treat skin ailments such as:
+Sulfur is popular in natural health.
+As ointment, sulfur is used in traditional medicine to treat skin ailments such as:

 scabies